automatisch/automatisch/packages/docs/pages/apps/firefly-iii/triggers.md

     desc: Triggers when a new transaction is created.
   - name: Transaction updated
     desc: Triggers when a transaction is updated.
+  - name: Transaction deleted
+    desc: Triggers when a transaction is deleted.
 ---

 <script setup>